monellz/PASTA-fork/README.md

-ParTI!
+SpTenBench
 ------

-(Notice: For the code used in [Optimizing sparse tensor times matrix on GPUs](https://www.sciencedirect.com/science/article/pii/S0743731518305161), please go to branch [JPDC](https://github.com/hpcgarage/ParTI/tree/jpdc).)

-A Parallel Tensor Infrastructure (ParTI!), is to support fast essential sparse tensor operations and tensor decompositions on multicore CPU and GPU architectures.
-These basic tensor operations are critical to the overall performance of tensor analysis algorithms (such as tensor decomposition).
-ParTI! is formerly known as SpTOL.
+Sparse Tensor Benchmarks (SpTenBench) provides essential sparse tensor operations from various real-world applications for multicore CPU and GPU architectures.
+These tensor operations are critical to the overall performance of tensor analysis algorithms (such as tensor decompositions).

 ## Supported sparse tensor operations: